Pediatric Hospital Medicine Fellowship

 Children’s Hospital of Philadelphia offers a three-year fellowship designed to train future leaders in Pediatric Hospital Medicine.

-Applicants will choose one of the four available tracks to focus on:
+Applicants will choose one of the three available tracks to focus on:

 We adhere to the Curricular Framework for Pediatric Hospital Medicine Fellowships published by the Council of Pediatric Hospital Medicine Fellowship Directors.